The Best Area to Stay in Porto

 - Best Neighborhoods in Porto to Stay for First-Timers: Ribeira, Baixa

 If it’s your first time in Porto and especially if your vacation time is limited, it’s hard to go wrong with basing yourself either in Ribeira or Baixa, since that’s where many of the city’s top attractions are concentrated.
 They are right next to each other, both extremely walkable and with a range of accommodations to suit all budgets.
 Ribeira has the edge if you’ve dreamt of enjoying sunsets over the River Douro from your hotel window, while Baixa has a greater number of atmospheric hotels and better range of dining and nightlife venues.
+M Maison Particulière and Pestana Vintage Porto Hotel are particularly well located for first time visitors to Porto.

 - Most Romantic Neighborhoods in Porto: Baixa, Ribeira